dianatataru/Timema-SV-Methods/README.md

 ## GBS Data Alignment and Variant Calling from Pangenome with VG

-We use the Giraffe-DeepVariant workflows to align and call SVs from the GSH2-8haplotype pangenome (https://www.science.org/doi/epdf/10.1126/science.abg8871, https://github.com/vgteam/vg_wdl?tab=readme-ov-file#giraffe-deepvariant-workflow).
+We use the vg-giraffe-pack-call workflow to align and call SVs from the GSH2-8haplotype pangenome(https://link.springer.com/article/10.1186/s13059-020-1941-7#Sec12).

-This filter graph is made by removing nodes covered by fewer than 2 haplotypes (this value can be changed using the --filter option) from the clip graph. generally the clip graph for everything except --giraffe which defaults to the filter graph, and anything odgi-related which defaults to full.

-The distance index is a memory-mapped file.
+Input graph is the filtered pangenome output form MinigraphCactus that has been vg autoindexed to create the .dist, .shortread.zipcodes, and .shortread.withzip.min indexes.
+Snarls have been identified using vg snarls.
+This filter graph is made by removing nodes covered by fewer than 2 haplotypes from the clip graph.
+The distance index (.dist) is a memory-mapped file.
 As of vg version 1.48.0, the file will be opened in read+write mode by default.
 This can cause issues in HPC clusters and other distributed environments, where multiple computers try to access the same distance index file.
-To avoid this, make the file read-only or use a local copy of the file. soft linked files:
+To avoid this, make the file read-only or use a local copy of the file (chmod 444 HWY154_REF_4119Hap2.d2.dist).
+Joint variant calling is not possible with vg call.
+Here, I make a separate vcf for each sample and then will join them all with bcftools merge.
+I think it is possible to take the output .gam from giraffe and surject it to make bams, and then use GATK gvcf, although it is possible this would return nonsense (https://github.com/vgteam/vg/issues/1416).

+Output from cactus minigraph- generally the clip graph for everything except --giraffe which defaults to the filter graph, and anything odgi-related which defaults to full.

+Make soft linked GBS files:
 ```
 ln -s /uufs/chpc.utah.edu/common/home/gompert-group3/data/sheffield/timema/2013fha_gwas/02_ids_reads/cristinae/2013*bz2 data/
-chmod 444 HWY154_REF_4119Hap2.d2.dist
 ```
-now run alignment and variant calling
+now run alignment and variant calling:

 ```
 #!/bin/bash